ndau/buoyantwallet/README.md

 Next we npm/yarn install:

 `npm install`

+or

-`yarn install` (just incase you use yarn)
+`yarn install`

 Once this completes you must also make sure to run this command.
-This one sets up iOS and Android projects pointing to all the correct node_module libraries we use:

-`react-native link`

-After the above is run you MUST now run the following commands:
+Next you must install the pods for iOS with the following commands:

+`cd ios && pod install && cd ..`

+Next make sure you run the following command to get all the fonts used within the ndau wallet app

-`npm install`
+`npm run load-assets`

-`yarn install` (just incase you use yarn)
+or yarn...

+`yarn load-assets`

+Next you must now start the bundler yourself.
+So simply get into the root directory and execute:

+`react-native start -- --reset-cache`

+This will start the bundler and clear the cache for you.

+Next in another terminal use the following for launching iOS:

+`yarn ios`

+...or the following for Android:

+`yarn android`

 ## Available Scripts